-110 "Alexandra, Arrowtown, Mosgiel and Milton Air Emission Inventory - 2016" & "Wanaka, Cromwell and Clyde Air Emission Inventory -2019", prepared by Emily Wilton, Environet Ltd, for Otago Regional Council.
+101 "Alexandra, Arrowtown, Mosgiel and Milton Air Emission Inventory - 2016" & "Wanaka, Cromwell and Clyde Air Emission Inventory -2019", prepared by Emily Wilton, Environet Ltd, for Otago Regional Council.
+102 Clause 16(2) memorandum (5 May 2025)

 Adverse impacts from inefficient or poorly planned urban development affect the well-being of both individuals and communities.
 This shows up as health risks as a result of increased air pollution and water pollution, decreased social capital and mental health in fragmented, disconnected and dispersed communities and inequality impacts arising from less-competitive land and house markets and reduced housing choice and access to affordable housing.